dimmig/ConvoCraft/README.md

 # 🌟 ConvoCraft
-A seamless chatbot solution built with Python and Langchain, connected to a React frontend via FastAPI for crafting dynamic and intelligent conversations.
+A seamless chatbot solution built with Python and Langchain, connected to a React.js frontend via FastAPI for crafting dynamic and intelligent conversations.

 ## 🚀 Features
 - **Conversational Intelligence:** Powered by Langchain for advanced natural language understanding.